 Despite the demand for European or transnational coordination in spatial planning, national planning cultures and concepts within Europe continue to be markedly heterogeneous.
 You will be prepared for understanding a wide range of European and transnational planning philosophies and processes, as well as transcending current limits.

-The programme addresses key social, economic and environmental challenges with a geographical and multi-scalar perspective.
+The Master In Geography and Spatial Planning from the University of Luxembourg addresses key social, economic and environmental challenges with a geographical and multi-scalar perspective.
 Sustainable planning strategies require a holistic approach and push researchers and experts to enlarge the scope of their competences and move beyond singular disciplinary culture.

 You will gain an understanding of integrative approaches and be trained in a wide range of approaches in geographical analysis and spatial planning.
 You will be prepared to meet the demands for sustainable spatial planning strategies and improved urban and territorial governance processes.